ome/omero-scripts/README.md

 ==================

-This directory contains OMERO scripts which use the OmeroScripts API.
+This directory contains OMERO scripts which use the OMERO.scripts API.
 All scripts (e.g. "*.py") present in the directory will be automatically distributed with all binary builds.
 Which file-endings will be detected and how they will be launched are both configured centrally in the server.